isomerpages/ogp-pioneerpri/_signature-programmes/Talent Development.md

 </tbody>
 </table>

-Our programmes are created with the High Support: High Challenge approach (Mariani, 1997) in mind.
+<p align="Justify">Our programmes are created with the High Support: High Challenge approach (Mariani, 1997) in mind.
 The school provides strong teacher support and a curriculum that challenges the students.
 21CC skills are purposefully infused in the lessons and opportunities are created to contribute to the school and community.
 The result of this is a platform where students are highly engaged and motivated.
-Students practise critical thinking and communication skills vital in 21st Century, nurture a sense of empathy and commitment and take strides forward in their learning.
+Students practise critical thinking and communication skills vital in 21st Century, nurture a sense of empathy and commitment and take strides forward in their learning. </p>

-Through this journey, we hope that every Pioneer student will shine in their own way and at the same time, illuminate the path of others.
+<p align="Justify">Through this journey, we hope that every Pioneer student will shine in their own way and at the same time, illuminate the path of others.</p>